Jared McCain’s early-season rise offers struggling Sixers a ‘super bright spot’

 McCain was making his first career start as the Sixers (2-9) were playing without All-Stars Embiid, Tyrese Maxey, Paul George, and Andre Drummond.

 “So definitely learning the process there, cutting back on turnovers and reading the game a little slower.
-But then, again, I feel like I’m finding my shot whether it’s midrange, getting to the rim and obviously shooting the three.”
+But then again, I feel like I’m finding my shot, whether it’s midrange, getting to the rim, and obviously shooting the three.”

 One knock of his offensive game has been his limitations finishing at the rim.
-However, the 20-year-old blossomed into a solid midrange shooter since participating in July’s NBA summer league.
+However, the 20-year-old blossomed into a solid midrange shooter since participating in July’s NBA Summer League.
 And he’s a three-point threat.

 “Obviously, another great game for him,” coach Nick Nurse said.
 “I think the biggest thing was the 10 assists for me.
 I know 34 is a huge number.
-Again, he’s kind of mostly been doing it kind of one way.
+Again, he’s kind of mostly been doing it one way.
 And to do that you are starting to … create.
 I felt he did a good job for the most part, getting it out to other people to get some buckets.
 And that’s pretty fast learning, right?

 “That’s pretty fast learning because he really has taken a lot of opportunities … getting a lot of shots up, good feel for the game, playing the game the right way.
 So that’s the most encouraging.
-But he’s again, confident and playing well.
+But he’s, again, confident and playing well.
 And it’s certainly a super bright spot.”

 » READ MORE: Jared McCain's career-night kept the scrappy Sixers afloat in loss to Cavaliers

 McCain is one five Sixers to play in every game.
 His 13.5 points per game ranks fourth on the Sixers.
-The California native also averages 2.1 rebounds and 2.7 assists while shooting 38.5% on three-pointers.
+The California native also averages 2.1 rebounds and 2.3 assists while shooting 38.5% on three-pointers.

 “I’m seeing if the big is pulling over,” McCain said.
 “I’m seeing if the help is crashing over to the baseline person or if he’s going to lift up the wing when I’m driving baseline.